vitor-m-o/vitor-m-o/README.md

 #  Vítor Maziero Oliveira
 ---

 - 📕 I'm a 17 years student at **Instituto Federal Sul-rio-grandense (IFSul) - Campus Camaquã**, enrolled in the High School program integrated with Industrial Automation.
 I'm passionate about programming, electronics, and technology, and I actively participate in related projects and initiatives to expand my skills and contribute to innovative solutions.
+Also active in Social Media with my youtube channel and game development.

 ---